 In Hindu mythology, Snakes are also usually associated with creativity and the divine feminine.
 The coiled Snake known as Kundalini is believed to represent the cosmic essence dormant at the spinal column’s bottom, ready to awaken and ascend through the chakras for enlightenment.
 In this sense, the Snake symbolizes both the strength of transformation as well as the potential for personal development and self-realization.

 In many civilizations, Snakes have also been tied to healing and medicine.
-For instance, the ancient Greek god Asclepius was often shown with a serpent-entwined staff, resulting in the emblem of modern medicine.
+For instance, the ancient Greek god Asclepius was often shown with a serpent-entwined staff, resulting to the emblem of modern medicine.
 According to legend, Asclepius learned the mysteries of healing from a Snake and was capable of healing even the most difficult diseases with his wisdom.
 Snakes are frequently used as a source of medicinal ingredients in traditional Chinese medicine, such as Snake venom, known for its pain-relieving and anti-inflammatory properties.
 Moreover, the ouroboros, an ancient symbol of the serpent, is said to inspire the endless knot.
 Also referred to as the Chinese Snake knot, it is said to be a representation of good luck.

 Snakes, on the other hand, have been associated with danger, deception, and maliciousness.
 The Snake is pictured in the Bible as the tempter who convinced Eve to eat the forbidden fruit, bringing in the fall of humanity.
-Other than Eve’s serpent, the Bible also mentioned Snakes in other stories, like with the illustration showing Aaron’s display of miracles, turning a rod into a Snake.
+Other than Eve’s serpent, the Bible also mentioned Snakes in other stories, like the illustration showing Aaron’s display of miracles, turning a rod into a Snake.
 When the sorcerers’ staffs became Snakes as well, Aaron’s rod devoured all of them, which according to some sources corresponds to death and affliction.

 Jörmungandr, the giant sea Snake in Norse mythology, is a malevolent power that encircles the earth, ready to inflict disaster during Ragnarok, the final battle between both the gods and the giants.